 Credential Chain Configuration

-Set AZURE_TOKEN_CREDENTIALS=dev to use Azure CLI (az) or Azure Developer CLI (azd) credentials.
+dev - Prioritize Azure CLI (az) or Azure Developer CLI (azd) credentials (recommended for local development)

-Set AZURE_TOKEN_CREDENTIALS=pros to use environment variables, workload identity, or managed identity credentials.
+prod - Prioritize environment variables, workload identity, or managed identity (recommended for CI/CD and production)

 Authorization